 As with other dogs, they respond very well to positive reinforcement, clicker training.

 All of the principles of good dog training—consistency, good communication, and teaching according to how dogs learn—will apply here.

-Typically, the Australian shepherd is not prone to many health problems.
-However, the breed as a whole is prone to hip dysplasia.
+The Australian shepherd is a well constructed dog.
+However, the breed is prone to hip dysplasia.

 This is a heritable condition in which the hip joint fails to develop properly.